michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 20. And they sent to him spies, who should resemble just men, that they might take him in discourse, and deliver him to the judgment and to the authority of the governor.

-21. And they asked him, and said to him, Doctor, we know that thou speakest and teachest rightly, neither dost thou deceive,Thou art not an assumer of faces. but with integrity thou teachest the way of Aloha.
+21. And they asked him, and said to him, Doctor, we know that thou speakest and teachest rightly, neither dost thou deceive,

 22. Is it lawful for us to give head-silver to Cesar or not?